greim/hoxy/readme.md

 Previous versions of hoxy operated primarily as a command line utility, driven by a configuration file containing rules.
-This offered a way to quickly get up and running with hoxy, but there was no way to invoke hoxy programmatically.
-With this rewrite, the core hoxy engine is designed to be invoked programmatically.
+This offered a way to quickly get up and running with hoxy, but it was awkward to invoke hoxy programmatically, requiring the use of custom plugins.
+With this rewrite, the core hoxy engine becomes a programmatically-invokable object.

 ```javascript
 // start up a proxy server on port 8080